Larry Summers is wrong.

 To a gratifying degree, I can now think about nearly all 19 items on the basal ganglia list at the same time.
 I'm still struggling with "putamen" and "ventral tegmental area," but the other 17 are stored in memory: my memory, not Google's.
 So, for me, those 17 items are no longer 17 separate items, but closer to 2 or 3.
 When I think about 1 item on the list, I'm thinking about the others.

 I reached this point by committing these terms and concepts to memory.
 As the terms entered my long-term memory, they became biologically connected and chunked.
-Now I can think about many of them at the same time, which means I can write about them, too.
+Now that I can think about them at the same time, which means I can write about them, too.

 What makes experts expert, to a large degree, is factual mastery of their fields.
-Factual mastery allows experts to think deeply and well because the content they are thinking about has been biologically connected and chunked, and there is no obvious limit to the amount of chunked content working memory can manage so long as knowledge has been chunked into no more than 3 to 5 separate entities.
+Factual mastery allows experts to think deeply and well because the content they are thinking about has been biologically connected and chunked inside their brains, and there is no obvious limit to the amount of chunked content working memory can manage so long as knowledge has been chunked into no more than 3 to 5 separate entities.

 Factual mastery is required for complex thought.